ninlilizi/SEGI/README.md

 # Known issues
 Voxelisation is broken when using Single Pass Instancing.
-Otherwise every functions as it should.
+Otherwise everything functions as it should.

+# Credits.
+Sonic Ether for SEGI (https://github.com/sonicether/SEGI) CK85 aka Nexusmaster for the 2017/2018 compatible fork (https://github.com/CK85)